Dance film: Examples

 Britain's DV8 Physical Theatre, founded by Lloyd Newson, is well known for its film versions of staged works.
 The reworking of Enter Achilles (1995) for film in 1996 is a seminal example of Dance for camera.
 Recently acclaimed works include The Cost of Living.

 Australia's The Physical TV Company, directed by Richard James Allen and Karen Pearlman, is well known for creating original works that are a sophisticated meeting of the possibilities of cinema with those of dance.
 Dance films such as Rubberman Accepts The Nobel Prize (2001), No Surrender (2002), and Down Time Jaz (2003) are differing examples of the possibilities of this approach involving comedy, visual effects, drama, and animation.

 The Machinima work by Chris Brandt: 'Dance, Voldo, Dance' which uses computer game characters within the game Soulcalibur to act out a live, choreographed dance.
 Two players simultaneously performed the dance piece using game controllers.
 The work existed as a live performance on screen, and has since been edited and distributed on the internet as a video work.

 The Mitchell Rose's Deere John, part of his Modern Daydreams suite created with BodyVox artistic directors Jamey Hampton and Ashley Roland, that features a man doing a pas de deux with a 22-ton John Deere Excavator.

 Flor Cósmica (1977), Pola Weiss Álvarez's video, presented at the ninth International VideoArt Meeting at the Carrillo Gil Museum.

 The British choreographer and film maker Liz Aggiss has made several dance films, including the multi-award-winning Motion Control (2002), commissioned by BBC Dance for Camera.
 In 2012, on ARTE TV, she gave an interview in which she talked about screen dance and its ability to place the camera anywhere in relation to the dancer's body.
 Motion Control featured 'a glammed up Aggiss, fixed to the spot in nameless, enclosed space, and the camera diving and circling around here.
 The camera lunges at speed towards the centre of her body like a ravenous carnivorous plant, and Aggiss battles against it with all the wiles of a performer.'

 Billy Cowie, who collaborated with Aggiss from 1982 to 2003, is a pioneer of 3D Dance films, shown as installations in galleries.
-His works include The Revery Alone.
-In the Flesh, Tango de Soledad, and Jenseits.
+His works include In the Flesh, Tango de Soledad, Cinco Retratos and Jenseits.